Koomba19/devslopes-sweet-treat-may-hackathon/devnotes.md

 - Bottom row, Footer
 -  Center row: Cash Register, Flavor, Easel.
 I'm thinking of trying to make it so that you can only pick one flavor and one kind of cone at a time, utilizing radio buttons on two input forms.
 The footer will have a pretty picture under the flavor column, and a shoutout or something for under the register.
 A stylized price thingamajig will exist on the flavor counter.
+Upon thinking longer on it, and messing with the grid.
+I'm thinking I should probably instead rename the grids, and leave out the semantic footer html tag.

+## Random Thoughts
+Layout in vscode is fun.
+Right now I have left third as these dev notes, right two-thirds/upper half the html, and right two-thirds/ bottom half css.
+I'm digging it.
+We all lift together - Keith Power has no need to go that hard.